 When given by IV: Alpha-lipoic acid is POSSIBLY SAFE for most adults when used intravenously (by IV) for up to 3 weeks.

 Breastfeeding: There isn't enough reliable information to know if alpha-lipoic acid is safe to use when breast-feeding.
 Stay on the safe side and avoid use.

 Children: When taken by mouth in appropriate amounts, alpha-lipoic acid is POSSIBLY SAFE in children aged 10-17 years.
 When taken by mouth in large amounts, alpha-lipoic acid is POSSIBLY UNSAFE in children.
-Seizures, vomiting, and unconsciousness has been reported for a 14-month-old girl and a 20-month-old boy who took up to 2400 mg of alpha-lipoic acid in a single dose.
+Seizures, vomiting, and unconsciousness has been reported for children aged 14 months to 16 years who took up to 2400 mg of alpha-lipoic acid in a single dose.

 Surgery: Alpha-lipoic acid can decrease blood sugar levels.
 In theory, alpha-lipoic acid might interfere with blood sugar control during and after surgery.
 Stop taking alpha-lipoic acid 2 weeks before elective surgical procedures.

 Excessive use of alcohol/thiamine deficiency: Alcohol can lower the amount of thiamine (vitamin B1) in the body.
 Taking alpha-lipoic acid when there is a shortage of thiamine might cause serious health problems.
-If you drink a lot of alcohol and take alpha-lipoic acid too, you should take a thiamine supplement.
+If you drink a lot of alcohol and take alpha-lipoic acid, you should take a thiamine supplement.

 Medications for cancer (Chemotherapy) interacts with ALPHA-LIPOIC ACID

 Alpha-lipoic acid is an antioxidant.
 There is some concern that antioxidants might decrease the effectiveness of some medications used for cancers.
 But it is too soon to know if this interaction occurs.